 How Reliable is the Subaru Brand?

-According to our trusted folks at RepairPal, the Subaru brand has an overall reliability rating of 3.5 out of 5 and ranks 14th out of 32 car brands.
-Right off the bat, Subaru is more reliable than most car brands out there.
-The average annual repair cost for a Subaru is $617, which is slightly better than $652 across all models.
+Subaru is more reliable than most car brands out there right off the bat.
+According to RepairPal, the Subaru brand has an overall reliability rating of 3.5⁄5 and ranks 14th out of 32 car brands.
+The average annual repair cost is $617, which is slightly better than $652 across all models.

 On average, Subaru owners visit the repair shop 0.3 times per year for unscheduled repairs, compared to 0.4 times across all models.
-For the severity of the repairs, 13% of Subaru shop repairs are deemed severe, which is slightly higher compared to 12% for major issues on all models.
+For the severity of the repairs, 13% of Subaru shop repairs are deemed severe, which is slightly higher than 12% for major issues on all models.

 BE CERTAIN YOU’RE GETTING THE BEST DEAL